 PED’s: Asking the Tough Question

 762 is the record for most homeruns hit within a professional career, but the question raised by many baseball lovers is, “Was the record obtained by cheating?”
 Lance Armstrong’s return from multiple forms of cancer to eventually win seven consecutive Tour De France’s was nothing short of miraculous but was this miracle from God or from steroids?
 Many statistics and records throughout the realm of sports wear an asterisk to remind society that this feat was not obtained by God-given talent and hard work, but through the use of performance enhancing drugs.
 Society says Lance Armstrong and Barry Bonds cheated to get to where they are, but is that really the way it should be?
 Should professional athletes be permitted to use performance-enhancing drugs within sports?
 I believe that performance-enhancing drugs should be permitted in sports because of the fact that it provides a more exciting form of entertainment for the fans along with the athlete making the conscious decision to partake in this practice.
-However, most people say no and I intend to find out exactly why that is.
+However, most people disagree from an ethical and health standpoint both of which are valid reasons and demand exploration into the opposing side of the argument..

 The main argument that I have heard by those opposed to the use of performance-enhancing drugs is that PED’s give an athlete an unfair advantage over fellow competitors.
 In an article by Craig Carr called, “Fairness and Performance Enhancement in Sports” Carr refutes this argument.
 Carr compares the use of sporting technology, such as more aerodynamic swimsuits, available to only a select few to the use of steroids that is available to all.
 He goes on to explain that sporting technology directly affects the competition itself while steroids only affect one’s training outside of competition.
 Carr also states that PED’s can level the playing field by allowing a less gifted player to prepare using PED’s against the naturally gifted athlete who does not need to use them to increase his level of play.
 The author states that this helps to give a less gifted athlete a more fair chance of winning but does not necessarily guarantee said win.
 The last point got to me personally.
 I remember playing sports in high school going up against athletes who were far and away superior to me even though I worked my tail off to be the best I could.
 If I had been able to, I might have considered taking PED’s to level the playing field as suggested by Carr.
 All of this had me wondering why PED’s are even banned from athletics in the first place if all they are doing is leveling the playing field for athletes and is PED use even cheating?